blairanderson/tachyonstemplates/_templates/2017-08-16-countdown-launch.md

     title: "View Source"
     href: "https://github.com/blairanderson/countdown-tachyons-jekyll/"

 meta-title: "Launch your website!
 Use a fast and responsive single page launcher with a built-in countdown timer.
 You can customize the title and timer and background image very easily.
-Using and of the <a href='http://tachyons.io/docs/themes/skins/'>tachyons skins</a>.
 Built using tachyons - Countdown Launcher was built to display your consulting company marketing services, a few images(one for each service provided), and a contact section for phone/email.
 All linked in a single page."

 features:
   - Super Fast and Lightweight - Tachyons is a very minimal framework and features atomic design.